Enacted on May 2002

 3) Abstract and Keywords

-Brief background, references to the most pertinent papers are generally enough to inform the readers, and the relevant findings of others may be described.
+Introduction: Brief background, references to the most pertinent papers are generally enough to inform the readers, and the relevant findings of others may be described.
 The specific questions evaluated by the authors’ particular investigation should also be included.

-With all investigations involving human materials, the authors must present the name and place of the clinical trial ethics committee that oversaw the experiment, and provide a statement declaring that the experiment meets the standards of the Helsinki declaration of 1975.
+With all investigations involving human materials, the authors must present the name and place of the clinical trial ethics committee that oversaw the experiment, and provide a statement declaring that the experiment meets the standards of the Helsinki Declaration.
 Pictures should not reveal the name or identification numbers of the patients involved.
 With animal investigations, the authors must also provide a statement that the animals were treated according to the guidelines of the national research committee.
 If relevant, information on the IRB approval and informed consent should be included.

-In addition, ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
+In addition, ensure the correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).
 Authors should define how they determined race or ethnicity and justify their relevance.

-The data should be interpreted concisely without repeating materials already presented in the Results section.
+Discussion: The data should be interpreted concisely without repeating materials already presented in the Results section.
 Speculation is permitted, but it must be supported by the data presented and be well founded.
 The summary and conclusion must be brief and written in the context of the research purpose.